paulfioravanti/paulfioravanti.github.io/_posts/2020-02-03-internationalisation-phoenix-live-layouts.md

 You can find the code for this iteration of the application in this post's [companion Github repo][phx_i18n_example] on the [`09-live-layout` branch][].
-The branch is also deployed [here][phx-i18n-09-live-layout] in its own environment.

 ## Wrapping Up